Whistleblowing Policy

 (i) What is Whistleblowing?

-As employees are expected to abide by the principles of the Code and also maintain and demonstrate the highest professional standards and ethical conduct in the performance of their duties, they are encouraged to bring to the attention of Management any violations of the Code; and/or any unethical or unlawful business conduct or dealings, with the intention for necessary corrective actions to be taken to address the violations.
+As employees are expected to abide by the principles of the SBST Code of Business Conduct (“Code”) and also maintain and demonstrate the highest professional standards and ethical conduct in the performance of their duties, they are encouraged to bring to the attention of Management any violations of the Code; and/or any unethical or unlawful business conduct or dealings, with the intention for necessary corrective actions to be taken to address the violations.

 (ii) Who is a Whistleblower?

 Whistleblowing is not a means by which anyone including a disgruntled employee can abuse, wreak revenge on or sabotage another person or fellow employee without any just cause or to hold an employee at ransom.
-Any action of whistleblowing must be genuine, substantiated with proper evidence, and directed to the SBS Transit Ltd (“SBST”) Alert Line within a reasonable time.
-Where necessary, employees must be prepared to testify or provide statement of such actions.
-It should not be unfounded or malicious allegations made against another employee.
-SBST will not tolerate the abuse of this Whistleblowing process.
+Any act of whistleblowing must be genuine, substantiated with proper evidence, and directed to the SBST Alert Line within a reasonable time.
+Where necessary, the whistleblower must be prepared to testify or provide a statement in respect of the contents of his/her report.
+Whistleblowing reports should not be based on unfounded or malicious allegations made against another employee.
+SBST will not tolerate any abuse of its whistleblowing process.

-The Policy allows for reporting by Employees or External Parties of such matters, without fear of reprisal, discrimination or adverse consequences, and also permits SBST to address such reports by taking appropriate action, including, but not limited to, disciplining or terminating the employment and/or services of those responsible.
+This Policy allows for reporting by employees or external parties of such matters, without fear of reprisal, discrimination or adverse consequences, and also permits SBST to address such reports by taking appropriate action, including, but not limited to, disciplinary action or terminating the employment and/or services of those responsible.

 (iii) Activities Giving Rise to Whistleblowing